About Hamilton Zoo

 The Tiaki Promise

 At Hamilton Zoo, we proudly uphold the Tiaki Promise, and we invite all our visitors—whether you're a local or from abroad—to join us in this commitment.
-Together, we can protect and preserve New Zealand’s natural environment and cultural values.
+Together, we can protect and preserve Aotearoa New Zealand’s natural environment and cultural values.
 By honouring the Tiaki Promise, you're pledging to be a guardian, ensuring the protection and preservation of our land, now and for future generations.

 Our history